onap/policy-parent/docs/development/pdp/pdp-pap-interaction.rst

 A PDP should be configured to start with the below information in its startup configuration file.

 - *pdpGroup* to which the PDP should belong to.
-- *DMaaP topic* 'POLICY-PDP-PAP' which should be the source and sink for communicating with PAP.
+- *Kafka topic* 'POLICY-PDP-PAP' which should be the source and sink for communicating with PAP.

 **2. PDP sends PDP_STATUS (registration message)**